 GeoRoute business call forwarding can be implemented in several ways.
 You can route calls based on just the area code, the area code and exchange, or the entire number.
 Also calls can be routed:

 - Inside the answering system, transferring the call to an employee extension or ACD queue, or

 - To a completely different PBX phone system, such as a remote branch office or a different business.

 Some businesses want to route calls to an extension or ACD queue that is not a standard business function.
 Instead of wanting calls to go to a generic support queue, for example, the company might want the customer to enter their zip code or a product model number or other designator to determine who should answer the call.
-Our SelectRoute option lets route calls automatically based on a wide set of user inputs up to nine digits in length.
+Our SelectRoute call routing option lets route calls automatically based on a wide set of user inputs up to nine digits in length.
 Ask the user to spell out a product name, a company name, or an account number.
 The possibilities are limitless with VirtualPBX.

 Mail-only extensions are used when you want to have callers receive a specialized pre-recorded message, but you don’t want anyone to answer the phone.
 For example, you might have a mail-only extension that callers can reach to get company business hours or driving directions.
 These reduced-cost extensions can be enabled to take voicemail messages which can then be forwarded by email to anyone in the company, or retrieved on the web.
 Alternatively, you can turn off the voicemail capability, and once the callers hear the mail extension’s message, they will be routed back to the auto-attendant.

 A VirtualPBX user can have up to 4 phone numbers associated with their extension and each phone number can be set to ring for a different amount of time before the system tries the next number.
 A call routed to a cell phone overseas, for example, can be given more time for pickup than a call to a domestic land line, or support calls can be set to try an agent for a longer period of time than a sales call.